liya-oz/JS/README.md

 # Prep exercise - traffic light

 This repository contains four JavaScript files that simulate the operation of a traffic light.
-The primary goal was to practice logic and loops.
+The primary goal was to practice JS logic and loops structures.

 ---